Skip to main content

 • Taco dinner on Saturday

-• Thousands of dollars in raffle prizes
+• 3 raffle tickets for the opportunity to win thousands of dollars in raffle prizes

-• Morning yoga, evening DJ, bonfires and community connections
+• Evening music bonfires and community connections

 • All proceeds go to the OAC to support Ontario climbing access